 Dr Ellner is an inter-disciplinary scholar who holds a PhD in Political Science and International Relations (thesis: Role Images and the Royal Navy - British Naval Policy, 1970-1990), Free University of Berlin, and an MA History and German Literature, Ludwig-Maximilians University, Munich.

-Before joining DSD in 2007 she lectured on International Security Studies at the University of Reading and led the Graduate Institute of Political and International Studies.
-She was Editor-in-Chief of the peer reviewed journal European Security, 2004-08, a visiting scholar at the École des Hautes Études en Sciences Sociales, Paris, in 2005.
-She researched fissile material security in the Former Soviet Union at IISS in 1994-5 and has in the past worked on European security, nuclear non-proliferation as well as British and co-operative defence acquisition.
+Before joining the Department of Defence Studies in 2007 Dr Ellner taught at and led the Graduate Institute of Political and International Studies, University of Reading.
+She was Editor-in-Chief of the peer reviewed journal European Security, 2004-08, and a visiting scholar at the École des Hautes Études en Sciences Sociales, Paris, in 2005.
+She researched fissile material security in the Former Soviet Union at IISS in 1994-5.

 - Civil-military relations